 The alternator itself is the cheap part of this experiment.
 Because you’ll also need:

-- A second, variable smoothed DC power supply capable of around 3V-6V and up to 2A.
+- A second, variable smoothed DC power supply capable of around 3V-6V and up to 3A.
 We use a bench power-supply which has both current and voltage control.
 Or you can use resistors (see below).

 Begin by removing the rear cover and the regulator from the alternator.
-These parts are usually designed to be removed so simply require unscrewing from the chassis.
+These parts are usually designed to be removed so they simply require unscrewing from the chassis.
 Chances are that the brushes are part of the regulator and – since you’ll need the brushes – you’ll have to keep the regulator to modify and refit later.
 Or use a 3D-printed brush-holder (see end of page).

 Then disconnect the rectifier pack.
 On ours, this was external to the chassis.
 It was held in place by screws but also by having crimped and welded connections to the main copper coils inside the alternator.
 The crimps can easily be released by a small screwdriver, and the welds can be cracked using a pair of pliers.